 A typical northern migration can see 100,000+ snow geese returning from their wintering home in Mexico, Texas, and New Mexico to their breeding grounds in the Canadian Tundra.
 As they make their way back north, they stop at local reservoirs to rest and feed on leftover grain in nearby farming fields.

 Lamar rests along an ancient corridor, named the Central Flyaway, that runs through the west-central part of the country.
 It’s here that snow geese and other migratory birds follow a distinct migration route along this flyaway every year.
-In fact, The Great High Prairie and surrounding areas have recorded over 400 species of birds including Warblers, Grosbeaks, and Buntings.
+In fact, The high plains have recorded over 400 species of birds including Warblers, Grosbeaks, and Buntings.

 Popular places to see the snow geese include the John Martin Reservoir, Queen’s State Wildlife Area, Midwestern Farms State Wildlife Area, Two Buttes Reservoir, and other spots along the Snow Goose Trail.